scrapinghub/splash/docs/scripting-libs.rst

-When you use a :ref:`Lua sandbox <lua-sandbox>` (default) Lua ``require`` function is restricted when used in scripts: it only allows to load modules from a whitelist.
-This whitelist is empty by default, i.e. by default you can require nothing.
+When you use a :ref:`Lua sandbox <lua-sandbox>` (default) Lua ``require`` function is restricted when used in scripts: it only allows to load modules from an allowlist.
+This allowlist is empty by default, i.e. by default you can require nothing.
 To make your modules available for scripts start Splash with ``--lua-sandbox-allowed-modules`` option.
 It should contain a semicolon-separated list of Lua module names allowed in a sandbox::